Dependency-based Anomaly Detection: a General Framework and Comprehensive Evaluation: The DepAD Framework

-Among existing filter feature selection methods, causal feature selection methods \citep{yu2019causality,yu2018unified,guyon2007causal} are good choices because they find the causal factors of a target and thus have better interpretability.
-These methods select the parents and children (PC) or Markov Blanket (MB) of a target variable in a Bayesian network (BN) as predictors for the target.
+Among the filter feature selection methods, causal feature selection methods~\cite{yu2019causality,yu2018unified,guyon2007causal} are recommended choices as they identify the causal factors of a target variable, offering better interpretability.
+These methods select the parents and children (PC) or Markov blanket (MB) of a target variable in a Bayesian network (BN) as predictors for the target.
+The MB is considered an optimal choice for relevant variables as it contains the complete dependency information of a variable.
+Efficient methods exist for learning the PC or MB of a variable from data without learning a complete BN~\cite{yu2019causality, guyon2007causal}.